-If after the above mentioned processes, all paths have not been allocated, QR Network will allocate the remaining paths unilaterally, taking into consideration the best solution for the supply chain as a whole.
+If after the above mentioned processes, all orders have not been allocated paths and paths remain available, QR Network will allocate the remaining paths unilaterally, taking into consideration the best solution for the supply chain as a whole.
 Asciano believes that a better outcome could be achieved if QR Network did not act unilaterally, but instead at a minimum consulted with producers, above rail operators and port operators.